(Click the character infographic to download.)

 Nick has told us that he reserves judgment, and he's also told us that he's honest.
-So why does it seem that the entire book consists of him judging one person after another?
+So why does it seem that the entire book consists of him judging one character after another?
 Gatsby represents everything that makes Nick feel "unaffected scorn" (1.4); Tom and Daisy are "careless people" (9.145); Jordan is "incurably dishonest" (3.158).

 If you ask us, sounds like someone might not be entirely honest about himself.
 In fact, it's dishonest Jordan who realizes it.
 During the course of the novel, Nick gradually gets sucked into the world he's observing, both through his friendships (if you can call them that) with Tom, Daisy, and Gatsby, and through his romantic relationship with Jordan.
 The deeper he's drawn into these relationships, the less honest he becomes – until at the end, Jordan rebukes him for being just as dishonest and careless as the rest of them:

 "You said a bad driver was only safe until she met another bad driver?
 Well, I met another bad driver, didn't I?
 I mean it was careless of me to make such a wrong guess.
 I thought you were rather an honest, straightforward person.
 I thought it was your secret pride."
 (9.134)